rikiyay/covid19/README.md

 ## Simulation: "Flatten the Curve"
 In this repo, we investigate:
 - Impact of Social Distancing on "Flattening the Curve"
-- Influence of a Difference in Social Distancing Period
+- Influence of a Difference in the Duration of One-shot Social Distancing
-- Efficacy of the Lightswitch Method (described [here](https://covid-measures.github.io/) by Marissa Childs et al)
+- Efficacy of the Lightswitch Method (cyclic/intermittent approach to social distancing, described [here](https://covid-measures.github.io/) by Marissa Childs et al)

 ---